 Figure 4 EBSD orientation maps of copper after ECAP (a, c, e, g) and ECAP with subsequent rolling (b, d, f, h); a, b - 1 pass; c, d – 2 passes; e, f – 4 passes; g, h – 10 passes.

-lear advantages of an ECAP with further thermo-mechanical treatment (TMT) have been demonstrated in the development of Ti-based materials for biomedical (23, ), including shaping semi-products in the form of sheets or rods enhancement of properties introduced by ECAP in UFG materials (see also Section 4.3 on nanostructured metallic biomaterials).
+Clear advantages of combining ECAP with further thermo-mechanical treatment (TMT) have been demonstrated in the development of Ti-based materials for biomedical applications (23, ), including shaping semi-products in the form of sheets or rods and enhancement of properties introduced by ECAP in UFG materials (see also Section 4.3 on nanostructured metallic biomaterials).